 Privacy protection - Alasivu

-The Act also addresses technological surveillance of employees, the employer’s right to retrieve and open e-mail messages in the employee’s personal e-mail, and cases when the employer is allowed to access an employee’s credit data or investigate an employee’s drug use.
-The Act also imposes retrictions on the handling of an employee’s health information at the workplace.
+The Act on the Protection of Privacy in Working Life also addresses technological surveillance of employees, the employer’s right to retrieve and open e-mail messages in the employee’s personal e-mail, and cases when the employer is allowed to access an employee’s credit data or investigate an employee’s drug use.
+The Act also imposes restrictions on the handling of an employee’s health information at the workplace.